cpldcpu/MisguidedAttention/README.md

 *"A man with his sheep wants to cross a river.
 He has a boat that can carry both him and the animal.
 How do both get to the other side of the river?"*

 Some LLMs get it, most will still come up with messy solutions.
+Most llms will hallicinate solutions that involve multiple combinations of back-and-forth trips.
+Also both subjects eating is a concern that is tried to be addressed, with sometimes hilarious results: e.g. the man needs to be prevented from eating the sheep, or the sheep shall not eat grass.

 ### Measuring 6 liters.